Work, School, Life: How to keep your family sane at home during the Pandemic

 - Consider getting your child a laptop to help them get their work done.

-- Make sure your kids take plenty of breaks during the day, including to exercise.
+- Make sure your kids take plenty of breaks during the day, including exercise.

-Families are facing huge challenges right now, and this can cause major stress.
+Families are facing huge challenges right now with the COVID-19 pandemic, and this can cause major stress.
 With the right techniques, however, you can help your family make the most of this moment.
 Adaptability is a skill your family will carry with them their whole life long: Foster it now, and you’ll reap the rewards.

 Subscribe to Blog via Email